Pushpa Kumari Kohli

 Pushpa Kumari Kohli is the first Hindu woman to become a police officer in Pakistan.
 She was posted as Assistant sub-inspector of police (ASI) in Sindh province after she passed the provincial competitive examination through Sindh Public Service Commission.

 Early life

-Pushpa Kumari Kohli was born 1990 in Kori Scheduled Caste Hindu family.
+Pushpa Kumari Kohli was born in 1990 in a Kori Scheduled Caste Hindu family.
 She grew up in a middle-class family in the Samaro town in the Mirpurkhas District of Sindh Province.
-Her father runs a grocery store and her mother works as a family planning officer in population welfare department.
+Her father runs a grocery store and her mother works as a family planning officer with the Population Welfare Department.

 Education

-Pushpa Kumari graduated in from Dow University of Health Sciences in critical care in 2014.
+Pushpa Kumari graduated from Dow University of Health Sciences in critical care in 2014.

 Career

 Pushpa worked in the NGO Marie Stopes Society in hometown Samaro.
 Later she joined the medical field.
 Till 2018, Pushpa Kumari worked as an intensive care unit (ICU) technologist at the Benazir Bhutto Accident and Emergency Trauma Centre.
 In 2018, she applied for the vacant Assistant sub-Inspector post in 2018 and wrote the competitive public service commission exam in January 2019, which age qualified and became Assistant sub-inspector of police (ASI).